coins/bitcoin-scripts/decaying-multi-signature.md

 ### Multiple UTXOs
 All your UTXOs should decay at the same time so that your HD seeds can recover all funds.
-That's why we use *absolute* timelocks with `CHECKLOCKTIMEVERIFY` instead of *relative* timelocks with `CHECKSEQUENCEVERIFY`.
+That's why we use the *absolute* timelock `CHECKLOCKTIMEVERIFY` instead of the *relative* timelock`CHECKSEQUENCEVERIFY`.

 ## Credits